spelunky-fyi/Spel2-Soundbank-Tool/README.md

 When it's finished, you'll find the SFX files in "Spel2-Soundbank-Tool\Extracted\SFX\" and the MUSIC files in "Spel2-Soundbank-Tool\Extracted\MUSIC\".
 There is no override folder at the moment so you'll want to replace the sound files directly in these two folders when you need to.

-When you are done modifying the sound files you can just run Spel2_Repack.cmd !
-You can run the repack script every time you make a sound modification, this process is pretty fast so it should take less than a minute.
+When you are done modifying the sound files you can just run Spel2_Repack.cmd!
+You can run the repack script every time you make a sound modification, it will fully rebuild the Soundbank every time.
+This process is pretty fast so it should take less than a minute.

-A modified "soundbank.bank" file will finally be created in "Spel2-Soundbank-Tool\Repack\Soundbank\" You can then copy it into your favorite Spelunky 2 Override folder and repack it into the game with Modlunky2 or s2-Data.
+A modified "soundbank.bank" file will finally be created in "Spel2-Soundbank-Tool\Repack\Soundbank\" Then, you can copy it into your favorite Spelunky 2 Override folder and repack it into the game with Modlunky2 or s2-Data.

 # External tools used in this project